apache/dolphinscheduler-website/docs/en-us/2.0.3/user_doc/guide/installation/docker.md

 3. Ensure that `$HADOOP_HOME` and `$HADOOP_CONF_DIR` are correct

-### How to support local file resource storage instead of HDFS and S3?
+### How to Support Local File Resource Storage Instead of HDFS and S3?

 > **Note**: If it is deployed on a single machine by `docker-compose`, step 2 can be skipped directly